-- To support development of clinical trials targeting innovative, safer, biologically targeted and more effective treatments for children with rare forms of brain cancer.
+To support the development of clinical trials targeting safer, more innovative and biologically-driven treatments for children with rare brain cancers.

-- To collaborate with other individuals and organizations worldwide, working towards common goals.
+To collaborate with other individuals, doctors and organizations worldwide working towards common goals.

 Advancing Research: One Child Inspires Global Collaboration

-- 2018: Our research team hosts a conference for physicians & researchers from 88 centers around the world to discuss development of medicine personalized for individual patients to improve ATRT survival.
+2018: Our research team hosts a conference for physicians & researchers from 88 centres around the world to discuss development of medicine personalized for individual patients to improve survival of those with ATRT.

-- 2018: Dr. Huang’s research is recognized as highly significant and receives funding from the Stand Up to Cancer U.S. based grant program as part of a large international collaboration.
+2018: Dr. Huang’s research is recognized to be highly significant, and receives funding from the Stand Up to Cancer U.S. based grant program as part of a large international collaboration.

-- 2020: An international consensus document is developed for molecular classification of ATRTs to develop treatment matched to patient-specific ATRT subtypes.
+2020: An international consensus document is developed for molecular classification of ATRTs to develop treatments for patient-specific ATRT subtypes.

-- 2020: Dr. Huang’s data on ATRT subtypes is used by the Children’s Oncology Group (the largest pediatric cancer trial consortium) to design a prospective global ATRT clinical trial.
+2020: Dr. Huang’s data on ATRT subtypes is used by the Children’s Oncology Group (the largest paediatric cancer trial consortium) to design a global prospective ATRT clinical trial.

 If all ATRT children are treated the same way, it is expected that approximately 40% of them will survive, and that radiation can be omitted safely without compromising survival.

-Our researchers are now trying to determine whether more precise, less toxic treatment combinations can be matched to specific ATRT subtypes, allowing the remaining 60% of patients to also be successfully treated.
+Our researchers are now trying to determine whether more precise and less toxic treatment combinations can be matched to specific ATRT subtypes, allowing the remaining 60% of patients to also be successfully treated.